verma16Ayush/MusicSense0.5/README.md

-# MusicSense0.5 \n
+# MusicSense0.5
-audio fingerprinting using python\n make sure you have ffmpeg or god save you.\n
+audio fingerprinting using python make sure you have ffmpeg.
-\n
-later idiots